Labs & Centers

 Air Quality Lab

 The Aerosol Laboratory was founded in 1998.
 The laboratory has become one of the leading centers of small particle research in the U.S. The Laboratory has published over 100 papers and 3 US Patents, just over the past 8 years.
-Major facilities of the Laboratory include 500 square feet of general laboratory space, equipped with instrumentation for filter testing, instruments for particle generation and measurement, sampling and analysis in the 0.002 to 100 m m diameter range; microscopes, electron microbalance, gas analyzers, and instruments for conducting state-of-the-art toxicology studies to real-life air pollutants.
+Major facilities of the Laboratory include 500 square feet of general laboratory space, equipped with instrumentation for filter testing, instruments for particle generation and measurement, sampling and analysis in the 0.002 to 100 m m diameter range, microscopes, electron microbalance, gas analyzers, and instruments for conducting state-of-the-art toxicology studies on real-life air pollutants.

 Earthquake Engineering - Strong Motion Group

 The Earthquake Engineering - Strong Motion Group focuses on:

 - Earthquake strong ground motion for engineering applications